-The District has continued the practice of transferring funds from the General Fund to the Capital Reserve Fund for the purpose of providing a source of resources for more significant capital improvements.
-Thus projects of a greater scope, that may transend the the annual allotment of budgetary funding and cross over fiscal years are funded by those planned sources.
-Those projects are not notated above.
+The District has suspended, for one year, the practice of transferring funds from the General Fund to the Capital Reserve Fund for the purpose of providing a source of resources for more significant capital improvements.
+This was due to the uncetainty of funding as it relates to the COVID pandemic and the economic slowdown of the first half of 2020.